BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_7_Receiving_a_Transaction.md

 0.00500090
 ```

-> :book: **Is Ten Minutes the Rule?** Ten minutes is the average amount of time it should take to generate a Bitcoin block.
+> 📖 **Is Ten Minutes the Rule?** Ten minutes is the average amount of time it should take to generate a Bitcoin block.
 On Signet, it's pretty close to the rule, because the whole point of Signet is to have a regular, reliable testing environment.
 On Mainnet, the block time depends on when someone can randomly solve the tough proof-of-work problem that allows them to create a block.
 Sometimes it might take 30 minutes to generate a block, and then suddenly two more arrive a few minutes later each.
 Over time, the difficulty of the proof-of-work problem is moved up or down to bring the average back to 10 minutes per block.

 ### Gain Confidence in Your Money

 You can use `bitcoin-cli getbalance "*" [n]`, where you replace `[n]` with an integer, to see if a confirmed balance is 'n' blocks deep.

-> :book: ***What is block depth?*** After a block is built and confirmed, another block is built on top of it, and another ...
+> 📖 ***What is block depth?*** After a block is built and confirmed, another block is built on top of it, and another ...
 Because this is a stochastic process, there's some chance for reversal when a block is still new.
 Therefore, a block has to be buried several blocks deep in a chain before you can feel totally confident in your funds.
 Since each of those blocks tends to be built in an average of 10 minutes, it usually takes about an hour for a confirmed transaction to receive six blocks deep, which is the measure for full confidence in Bitcoin.

 The following shows that our transactions have been confirmed one time, but not twice:
 ```